saalaa/diamond/README.md

 account: `HOST`, `PORT`.

 When using `scripts/diamond.sh run`, the host and port can be configured through command-line options.
-Furthermore, `scripts/diamond.sh` supports a `.env` file that is able to export environment variables, making development easier (it then prints its content):
+Furthermore, `scripts/diamond.sh` supports an `.env` file that is able to export environment variables, making development easier (it then prints its content):